Draugrist/civ6hook/README.md

 # civ6hook

-A simple Clojure server for listening to incoming Civilization IV Play by Cloud webhook requests and sending email turn notifications.
+A simple Clojure server for listening to incoming Civilization VI Play by Cloud webhook requests and sending email turn notifications.

 ## Running in development mode